eggheadio/eggheadio-course-notes/up-and-running-with-redux-observable/notes/13-redux-use-tests-to-verify-updates-to-the-redux-store.md

 <Timestamp start="0:00" end="0:30">

 With new versions of RxJS, tests should look a little different.
 Also, assertions that should have been failing were passing.
 To fix this, I had to include and call the `done` argument in the test. (see https://stackoverflow.com/a/51640742).
-The working test is given below:
+The working test is given below (some unchanged code/imports omitted):

 ```
 import { of, toArray } from "rxjs";
-import { searchBeersEpic } from ".";
-import {
-  RECEIVED_BEERS,
-  searchBeers,
-  SEARCHED_BEERS_LOADING,
-} from "../actions";
+...
 it("should perform a search", function (done) {
   const action$ = of(searchBeers("shane"));
   const deps = {